ABSTRACTS BIOGRAPHIES ENDORSEMENTS REVIEWS FB DISCUSSION SCHEDULE

 Douglas Den Uyl and Douglas B. Rasmussen

 Rasmussen and Den Uyl have labored for several decades on the task of grounding a viable and plausible political theory on natural rights and related issues.
-Their most recent research, sponsored by the Mercatus Institute, includes an examination of certain libertarian or classical liberal philosophers and political theorists who take a non-natural rights approach, and an identification of central issues which divide that camp from theirs and which they will address in their next book, The Realist Turn: Repositioning Liberalism, forthcoming from Palgrave Macmillan in 2020.
+Their most recent research, sponsored by the Mercatus Institute, includes an examination of certain libertarian or classical liberal philosophers and political theorists who take a non-natural rights approach, and an identification of central issues which divide that camp from theirs and which they address in their new book, The Realist Turn: Repositioning Liberalism (Palgrave Macmillan).
 The present essay discusses the context and a brief summary of this portion of their research.

 Chapter 5: Dialogical Arguments

 The article provides an overview of Hans-Hermann Hoppe's discourse or argumentation ethics, which is itself based in part on the discourse ethics of Jurgen Habermas and Karl-Otto Apel, with influences from the economic and political thought of Ludwig von Mises and Murray Rothbard; and the author's "estoppel" argument for rights, which is influenced by Hoppe's work and the legal theory of estoppel.
 Related or similar arguments are also discussed such as those of Frank Van Dun, Roger Pilon and his mentor Alan Gewirth, Tibor Machan, and others.